MicrosoftDocs/iis-docs/iis/extensions/configuring-application-request-routing-arr/warm-up-cache-nodes-on-application-request-routing.md

     ![](warm-up-cache-nodes-on-application-request-routing/_static/image2.jpg)
 5. In the **Pre-cache Objects** dialog box, enter the location of the file that contains the URLs and the location to a log file.
 Both values are required.
 In the example below, the following values are used:

     `c:\mydocuments\warmup.txt`
     `c:\mydocuments\warmup.log`

     ![](warm-up-cache-nodes-on-application-request-routing/_static/image3.jpg)

     Instead of a location to a file on the file system, you can specify a URL.
-For example, you can use http://mytestserver/warmup.txt.
+For example, you can use `http://mytestserver/warmup.txt`.

     > [!NOTE]
     > The warmup.txt file must have one URL per line.
 Also, if you are rewriting the host name as described in the article [Deploying Application Request Routing in CDN](../installing-application-request-routing-arr/deploying-application-request-routing-in-cdn.md), then the domain names for the URLs in this file must match what the cache node expects to receive.
 The URLs must be pre-rewritten domain names because ARR will be processing the URLs to rewrite the host name and apply CARP to cache the content correctly.

-## Step 2 - Verify functionality.
+## Step 2 - Verify functionality

 To see if the warm-up feature worked correctly, review the log file that was specified in Step 1.